tnmy44/gitlab-analytics/.gitlab/issue_templates/[New Request] New Data Source.md

 * [ ] How much data needs to be loaded in the initial run?
 (All time, 12 months, 24 months lookback etc.) The data team adheres to [data minimization principle](https://handbook.gitlab.com/handbook/business-technology/data-team/how-we-work/new-data-source/#data-minimisation).
   - `      `

-* [ ] Please list and describe any data from this source that is sensitive (Classified as Red or Orange in our [Data Classification Policy](https://handbook.gitlab.com/handbook/security/data-classification-standard/#data-classification-levels))?
+* [ ] Please list and describe any data from this source that are confidential (Classified as Red or Orange in our [Data Classification Policy](https://handbook.gitlab.com/handbook/security/data-classification-standard/#data-classification-levels))?
  - _`{data fields, columns, or objects}`_
-* [ ] Please list and describe any data from this source that is personal data and if so, if it needs to be extracted Y/N?
+* [ ] Please list the exact data elements from this source that would be defined as [Personal Data](https://handbook.gitlab.com/handbook/legal/privacy/#privacy-terms) and please clarify if Personal Data is required to be extracted Y/N?
  - _`{data fields, columns, or objects}`_
 * [ ] Does this data have any agreed [SLO](https://about.gitlab.com/handbook/business-technology/data-team/platform/#slos-service-level-objectives-by-data-source) attached to it?
 If not:
    * [ ] How often does the data need to be refreshed?